Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 ----------

 This introduction to Pyramid was inspired by **flask** and **bottle** tutorials with the same minimalistic approach in mind.
-Big thanks Chris McDonough, Carlos De La Guardia and Casey Duncan for their support and friendship.
+Big thanks to Chris McDonough, Carlos De La Guardia and Casey Duncan for their support and friendship.